 Mathematics in its pure form is about thinking.
 It is problem solving and it can be elegant and so much fun.
 It is a language that transcends nationality.
 (Though I have always thought the Greeks get a rough deal as we steal all their letters for the scary stuff.)
 I was recently asked to present an enrichment lesson to a class of “gifted and talented” students.
-I found it very easy to think of something mathematical to do – we are going to work around our Rogo puzzle, which has some fantastic mathematical learning opportunities.
-But thinking up something short and engaging and realistic in the statistics realm is much harder.
+I found it very easy to think of something mathematical to do – we are going to work around our Rogo puzzle, which has some fantastic mathematical learning opportunities, but sadly is no more! (added March 2018) But thinking up something short and engaging and realistic in the statistics realm is much harder.
 You can’t do real statistics quickly.

 On my run this morning I thought a whole lot more about this mathematics/statistics divide.
 I have written about it before, but more in defense of statistics, and warning the mathematics teachers to stay away or get with the programme.
 Understanding commonalities and differences can help us teach better.
 Mathematics is pure and elegant, and borders on art.
 It is the purest science.
 There is little beautiful about statistics.
 Even the graphs are ugly, with their scattered data and annoying outliers messing it all up.
 The only way we get symmetry is by assuming away all the badly behaved bits.
 Probability can be a bit more elegant, but with that we are creeping into the mathematical camp.